chiggachiggayeah/weatherman/weatherman.md

 "-- or you're the President of The United States."

-Five minutes later and Naram Sin Nazari was downstairs, having the cup of coffee Lulu handed him the second he'd finished brushing his teeth.
+Five minutes later and Naram Sin Nazari had just finished brushing his teeth.
 There was no time to shave.
-"At least you won't have morning breath," said Lulu, when they were still at the top of the stairs, kissing Naram, trying to wake him up.
+"At least you won't have morning breath," said Lulu at the top of the stairs, giving Naram a kiss, trying to wake him up.
 "And some women love a little stubble."
 She grinned at her husband before taking a grim look down the steps.

-"Great pep-talk Lu."
+"Great pep-talk Lu," he said.

 "You'll be fine."

- He sat down at the table in the kitchen, the first thing his wife ever designed, where he had breakfast every day.
+ He sat down at the table in the kitchen.
+It was the first furniture his wife ever designed, where he had breakfast every day.
 And just like every other day, opposite him at the table was a woman.
 Every day he admired the woman across from him.
 Every day he maintained a healthy fear of the woman there as well, believing that to be the bedrock of any good marriage.
 But every day that woman was his wife and not the Leader of The Free World.

 "Good morning Mr. Nazari."